-As of February 28, 2021, we had 44 full-time employees, including 32 employees engaged in research and development activities.
-In order to successfully implement our development and commercialization plans and strategies, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
+As of February 28, 2022, we had 54 full-time employees, including 35 employees engaged in research and development activities.
+In order to successfully implement our development and commercialization plans and strategies, and as we are a relatively new public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical, FDA and other comparable foreign regulatory agencies' review process for PC14586 and any future product candidates, while complying with any contractual obligations to contractors and other third parties we may have; and - improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical, FDA and other comparable foreign regulatory agencies' review process for PC14586 and any future product candidates, while complying with any contractual obligations to contractors and other third parties we may have; and - improving our operational, financial and management controls, reporting systems and procedures.